How to sell employee benefits during a recession

 Put new technology front and center

-Next-generation technology has become more important than ever in the health benefits world.
+Next-generation technology has become more important than ever in the health benefits world – and in helping sell employee benefits.
 Technology that improves consumer healthcare fluency, increases engagement and reduces costs will differentiate your offerings at a time when employers need good news.

 The Alegeus Smart Account, now available to all 300+ Alegeus clients, exemplifies this kind of disruptor.
 Smart Account leverages artificial intelligence (AI) and machine learning technology to take the guesswork out of healthcare spending and saving decisions by pushing actionable insights directly to consumers.
 A few features on the app lead directly to cost savings for the employee, which then trickle up to the employer.
 The Find Care feature, for example, helps consumers choose higher-quality, lower-cost, in-network care – and can result in an 11% decrease in annual cost of care.
 A virtual medicine cabinet directs consumers to lower-cost prescriptions for annual savings of 16%.
 Simplified financial planning and investment tools analyze consumer habits and suggest savvier ways to spend and save.